lukmanaj/ArewaDS-Machine-Learning-Assignments/week_04_Regression/1-Tools/intro_assignment.md

 ```

-So we have the following combinations:
+In total, the following combinations are possible:

 - Weight - Chins
 - Weight - Situps